shiba517/MSP2-The-Memory-Game/README.md

 * A logo of higher pixel qulity.
 Due to funds being low, it was not financially feasible to have downloaded a higher pixel quality version of the logo
 * Ability to change how high or low the background music.
 At the moment, it is either off or on
 * Some animation of the icons such as flash, or animals bouncing off the screen

+## DEPLOYMENT
+### Github pages
+The website was deployed onto GitHub via the following steps:
+1. Logging into my GitHub account and creating a new repository
+2. Under the subheading ‘Repository template’, I chose the template given to me by Code Institute from the drop-down menu
+3. I named my repository under the subheading ‘Repository name’ and then clicked on the green button named ‘Create repository’.
+4. Once the repository was created, I was lead to my repository page.
+From here, I clicked on the ‘Settings’ button near the top of the page
+5. Scroll down to the ‘GitHub Pages’ section and click on the text, ‘Check it out here!’, which will be in blue
+6. Under the subheading ‘Source’, click on its only drop-down menu and select ‘Master’ and then click on the button ‘Save’
+7. The repository webpage will now have been created and the link will now be shown to you for your use

+### Making A Local Clone
+You may want to have access via a copy of the repository on your own device.
+There are three ways to do this:
+* Method 1
+1. Login to your GitHub account and open up the repository you would like to copy
+2. Click on the button with a drop-down menu named ‘Code’ which will be placed next to the green ‘Gitpod’ button
+3. You will then have the option to download it on to your system via the ‘Download ZIP’ option

+Method 2
+1. Open up your preferred IDE and open up the folder where you would the repository to be copied/cloned
+2. In the terminal, type in ‘git clone’ ; do not press enter or anything else
+3. Now login to your GitHub account and open up the repository you would like to copy
+4. Click on the ‘Code’ button again and copy the text given under the subheading ‘HTTPS’.
+A button next to this text gives you an easier way of copying the text
+5. Back to your IDE terminal, after the ‘git clone’, press the spacebar button and paste in the link you copied from the repository.
+Your entry in the terminal should look something like this: ‘gti clone https://github.com/shiba517/MSP2-The-Memory-Game.git’.
+Then press enter
+6. Your terminal will let you know the repository has been cloned and saved to your preferred destination and will be evident when viewing files and folders from your preferred destination